Sergeant William Jasper: American Revolution’s Celebrated Hero at the Battle of Sullivan Island

 October 9, 1779, American and French assault against the British defense during the Siege of Savannah.
 Note the S. Carolina colors and fallen officers by the flag.

-In 1779, Jasper fell at what has been called the Second Battle of Savannah; the American’s failed in this attempt to take back Savannah from the British.
+In 1779, Jasper fell at what has been called the Second Battle of Savannah; the French and American’s failed in this attempt to take back Savannah from the British.
 The British had captured Savannah the year before.
 From September 16th to October 18th, 1779, French and American forces stage what amounted to a siege to retake the city.
 On October 9th, a major assault against the British works failed.
 During this attack, Jasper and many of his fellow soldiers was killed.
 This battle was noteworthy as it was one of the most significant joint efforts of American and French forces in the war.
-What is also of interest is that a French colonial force of five hundred recruits from Saint Domingue (present Haiti) joined in the American seige. many “soldiers of color” and black slaves had been established to join the American effort.
+What is also of interest is that a French colonial force of five hundred recruits from Saint Domingue (present Haiti) joined in the American siege. many “soldiers of color” and black slaves had been established to join the American effort.
 After the Oct.
 9th failure, the siege was abandoned and the British remained in control of Savannah until July 1782.

 Siege of Savannah Oct.
 9 1779.
 Diorama at Savannah Historical Museum.